How to Start a Successful Coffee Shop

 Unless you are a design pro, consider using an experienced interior decorator to design the interior of your premises.
 You want that distinctive, personalized ambiance that will draw in customers and that involves all the design elements: layout, furniture, decorations, lighting, flooring, etc.

 Another key to success when planning how to start a coffee shop is to realize that, even though coffee and tea have a high markup (up to 80% on specialty coffees), a coffee shop cannot survive on coffee sales alone.
 Multiple sales are a must.
 Having an assortment of quality snacks on display at the counter will tempt the customer to make an additional purchase.

 Popular items that go well with coffee and tea include:

 - Granola bars

 - Cold drinks

-Make sure to recommend a food choice to the customer at checkout time if they are only ordering coffee or tea.
+Make sure your employees recommend a food choice to customers at checkout time if they are only ordering coffee or tea.

 For efficiency, the food items should either be pre-made or purchased from vendors.
 Preparing made-to-order food (such as sandwiches, etc.) is time-consuming and reduces overall sales volume, particularly in busy periods.
 Baked goods can be sourced wholesale from local bakeries.

 Assuming you are serving a great product in a good location, having a loyalty card program can be the icing on the cake for customers and really help you build up a clientele.
 Getting a free espresso or latte on a loyalty card after 10 prior purchases will put a smile on anyone's face.